 Maybe Giving $30B to VCs...or Business Incubators...Would Work Better

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »After a seemingly endless slog through the hallowed halls of our federal legislature, the long-promised $30 billion in funding for community banks passed the Senate and will likely make a quick trip to President Barack Obama's desk.
+Opinions expressed by Entrepreneur contributors are their own.After a seemingly endless slog through the hallowed halls of our federal legislature, the long-promised $30 billion in funding for community banks passed the Senate and will likely make a quick trip to President Barack Obama's desk.
 Now the questions begin.

 First off, will it work?
 Will the money make its way to small businesses the way it's supposed to, and help them grow?
 We'll see how the final bill is formulated when it goes through the reconciliation process -- last I saw, it didn't compel the banks to lend the money out.
 They could use it to simply bolster their assets (drained for many banks by bad real-estate loans), or for mortgage loans, or whatever they please.

 But an even more interesting question is bubbling up recently: Was this even the best way to help small businesses?
 In an interesting recent blog, Amplifier Venture Partners founder Jonathan Aberman argues that the money would be better spent handed over to early-stage venture capitalists.
 With many VCs feeling more cautious these days and shifting their focus to later-stage companies, the startups that have traditionally been a major engine of job creation are left to wither.
 So federal intervention to assist VCs in seed investments might create more jobs than simply making more bank loans available to existing businesses -- many of which don't currently have the revenue or assets to qualify for a loan.